kyma-project/test-infra/task/hide-github-comments/0.1/README.md

 ## Platforms

-You can run the Task on `linux/amd64` platform.
+You can run the Task on the `linux/amd64` platform.

 ## Usage

 See the following samples for usage:

-- [`prowjob-building-image.yaml`](samples/sample_prowjob_pipeline.yaml): A presubmit ProwJob that builds,signs and pushes an image.
+- [`prowjob-building-image.yaml`](samples/sample_prowjob_pipeline.yaml): A presubmit ProwJob that builds, signs, and pushes an image.

 ## Contributing

 We ❤ contributions.

-This task is maintained in the [Test Infra](https://github.com/kyma-project/test-infra) repository.
+This task is maintained in the [`Test Infra`](https://github.com/kyma-project/test-infra) repository.
 Issues, pull requests and other contributions can be made there.

 To learn more, read the [CONTRIBUTING][contributing] document.